Abdullahi Afrah: Return to Somalia and Islamic Courts Union

 In 1996, Asparo moved back to Somalia with his family.
 "I have been there, just like everybody else, working and trying to make a good life.
 I tried my best and when I finished my intention to stay there I just moved back to Somalia", Afrah said, during a telephone interview with National Post.

-He took his wife and children back to Mogadishu in 1997, where he held a senior position in the consultative council of the Union of Islamic Courts.
-Afrah's support of the UIC led William Kaplan to brand him a "Taliban wannabe" in December 2006.
+He took his wife and children back to Mogadishu in 1997, where he held a senior position in the consultative council of the Islamic Courts Union.
+Afrah's support of the ICU led William Kaplan to brand him a "Taliban wannabe" in December 2006.

-After the UIC were defeated in the end of 2006, Afrah stayed behind in Mogadishu.
+After the ICU were defeated in the end of 2006, following an Ethiopian invasion of Somalia that same year, Afrah stayed behind in Mogadishu.
 In a telephone interview with Canadian journalist Michelle Shephard, Afrah said that "the only solution is that Ethiopia should get out of Somalia peacefully, or with force," and he vowed that "they will be out, either willingly or unwillingly."